pickyourtrail_logo

 2. Wat Arun

-• Best for: Couples, photographers, sunset views
+• Best for: Couples, photographers, and scenic river views

 • Nearest BTS/MRT: Itsaraphap MRT